Brass and Nickel-metal finishes do not look the same. But both of these metal finishes have similarities and differences.

 Because Brass is finished in so many different looks and feels, it remains a trendy metal for either solid brass or plated brass for home decor at home furnishing products.

 What Is Nickel?

 Nickel is also known as nickel silver.
 It is from a range of alloy metals such as copper-nickel and zinc.
 Even though the metals are silvery, Nickel contains no silver.
-The nickel finish is darker than chrome and an excellent versatile finish.
+The nickel finish is darker than chrome and has an excellent versatile finish.